bowernite/dotfiles/README.md

 2. Put this at the top of `/private/etc/pam.d/sudo`: `auth sufficient pam_tid.so`.
 This allows TouchID instead of a password for sudo
 1. Follow any other instructions below

+#### Double check...

+- [ ] That Alfred is indexing markdown files properly.
+In Alfred's modal, try `in <text>`, where text is some text that exists in a markdown file on the machine.
+If this doesn't work, try running [scripts/make-spotlight-index-markdown.sh](scripts/make-spotlight-index-markdown.sh) again.
+If it does work right away, remove this blurb.

 ### macOS Preferences 👨‍💻

 The macOS setup script tries to set all necessary preferences as best it can, but there's a few essential things it doesn't work work with yet.
 Maybe we'll fix those one day, but for now just go and manually check these.